questdb/questdb.io/docs/api/java.md

 }
 ```

 Record does not hold the data.
-Instead this is an API to pull data when data is needed.
+Instead, it is an API to pull data when data is needed.
 Record instance remains the same while cursor goes over the data, making caching of records pointless.

 ## InfluxDB sender library